GLOBAL MARKETS-China selloff sparks gloomy 2016 start for stocks

 * N.Korea central committee members visited MKP chief-defector

-* Gold rises, bond yields fall as investors seek safe havens (Adds close of European stocks, bond markets)
+* Bond yields fall as investors look for safe havens (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Jan 4 Global equity markets fell sharply on Monday while gold and bonds rose after a 7-percent slide in Chinese shares, sparked by weak economic data, rekindled worries over global growth on the first day of trading in 2016.
+NEW YORK, Jan 4 Global equity markets fell on Monday while gold and bonds rose after a 7 percent slide in Chinese shares, sparked by weak economic data, rekindled worries over global growth on the first day of trading in 2016.

 Rising tensions in the Middle East also increased demand for safe-haven assets.
-Crude prices rose above $38 a barrel at one point as some speculated a breakdown in diplomatic ties between Saudi Arabia and Iran could result in oil supply restrictions.
+Global benchmark Brent crude rose above $38 a barrel as some speculated a breakdown in diplomatic ties between Saudi Arabia and Iran could result in oil supply restrictions.

-But crude prices then retreated on worries that the weak Chinese data could portend slower global growth, which also hurt Wall Street and sent key indexes down more than 2 percent.
+Worries that the weak Chinese data could portend slower world economic growth hurt Wall Street and sent key indexes down more than 2 percent in early trading.

-Emerging markets were especially hard-hit by the China data, with MSCI's index tumbling 3.4 percent, while its all-country world stock index fell 2.47 percent.

-Stocks in Europe tumbled, with Germany's DAX index closing down 4.28 percent and the pan-European FTSEurofirst 300 index falling 2.53 percent at 1,401.16.
+Stocks in Europe fell sharply, with Germany's DAX index tumbling 4.0 percent and the pan-European FTSEurofirst 300 index slipping 2.4 percent.

-In the United States, the iShares China large-cap ETF fell 3.5 percent, its biggest single-day slide since a 4.5-percent drop in September.
+In the United States, the iShares China large-cap ETF fell 3.7 percent, it's biggest single-day slide since a 4.5 percent drop in September.

 Investors are warranted to worry about global growth as the factory numbers may not fully indicate how quickly China has been slowing down, said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.

-Oil prices slid in volatile trading, following the stock market lower on fears of China's slowing economy.
-Earlier, crude jumped 4 percent in early trade on Middle East tensions.

-The Saudi-Iranian standoff raised fears over the security of oil supplies from the Middle East, estimated to hold about half of the world's proven oil reserves.
+Crude oil futures rallied as much as 4 percent as the Saudi-Iranian tensions raised fears over the security of oil supplies from the Middle East, estimated to hold about half of the world's proven oil reserves.

 Saudi Arabia, the world's biggest oil exporter, cut diplomatic ties with Iran on Sunday in response to the storming of its embassy in Tehran, following Riyadh's execution of a prominent Shi'ite cleric on Saturday.